Version

 Firewall exceptions

-In order to function properly, CloverDX Server requires an outside communication.
-The table below describes both incoming and outgoing communication of CloverDX Server.
+In order to function properly, CloverDX Server requires both incoming and outcoming communication.
 Please, configure your firewall exceptions accordingly.

 Traffic Communication Description & Components